freitasgouvea/token-erc-20/README.md

 In this example, only the owner account can trigger call `pause` and `unpause` methods.

-## Requirements to run this repository
+# Compile, test and deploy

-You can compile, run tests and deploy this smart contract with Hardhat or Truffle.
+With this repository you can compile, run tests and deploy the ERC-20 smart contract using Hardhat or Truffle.

+## Requirements

 - [Node.js](https://nodejs.org/download/release/latest-v12.x/): `>=12.0.0`
 - [Hardhat](https://hardhat.org/): `v2.9.9`